HL7/davinci-ecdx/input/pagecontent/attachments.md

 3. A Provider is under review and required to provide additional information for all claims.

-In all these case, the payer will require a trading partner agreement for sending attachments based on predefined rules.
+In all of these cases, the payer will require a trading partner agreement for sending attachments based on predefined rules.
 {:.bg-warning}

 ### `$submit-attachment` Operation